CS2103AUG2016-W14-C3/addressbook-level4/docs/UserGuide.md

 >	* **-done**: Tasks that are marked as done.
 >	* **-overdue**: Tasks that are overdue (applicable for deadlines only.)
 > * All tasks that match the list of keywords and the statuses specified would be displayed.
+> * You must specify at least one keyword when using find.
 > * It is optional to specify the status.
 If no status is specified, the default tasks to be displayed are the pending and overdue ones.
 > * You may specify more than one status.
 In that case all tasks that fulfill any of the flags would be displayed.
 For example: